vmware/cloud-provider-for-cloud-director/README.md

 Note: For CSE 4.0, a user created from the `Kubernetes Cluster Author` role will have these additional rights.

+In order to create an https ingress([Creating LoadBalancer using third-party ingress](#lb-ingress)), the following right is also required:
+1. General =>
+   1. Manage Certificates Library

+Note: For CSE 4.0, this right is not part of the `Kubernetes Cluster Author` role.

 ### Instances Interface: Node Lifecycle Management (LCM)
 There is no particular configuration needed in order to use the Node LCM.